-At NRC Medical Experts, we specialise in a broad range of complex neurological disabilities and injuries, and the neurorehabilitation requirements associated with each area.
+At NRC Medical Experts, our members are experts in a broad range of complex neurological disabilities and injuries, and the neurorehabilitation requirements associated with each area.

 An amputee is taught with therapy and training on how to cope and resume their functional activities.
 The process aims at restoring independence to the individual to the highest possible level, allowing them to carry out as many normal activities as possible and improve their quality of life.